MediaCompLab/video-annotator/README.md

-# Ciga Annotator
+# CIGA Annotator

-A subtitle-centric video annotation tool with an Aegisub-like layout, keyboard-first coding workflow, and CSV export.
+**CIGA Annotator** is a subtitle-centric video annotation tool with an Aegisub-like layout and keyboard-first coding workflow, designed for annotating character interactions (Speaker, Listener, Target).

+*This tool is part of the [CIGA (Character Interaction Graph Analysis)](https://github.com/MediaCompLab/ciga.git) project suite.
+The CSV exported from this annotator can be directly used in the CIGA library or CIGA GUI.*

 ## Features